-My first monograph, The Making and Meaning of A Medieval Manuscript: Interpreting MS Bodley 851, is available for pre-order now!
+My first monograph, The Making and Meaning of A Medieval Manuscript: Interpreting MS Bodley 851, is available now!
 This study develops a book-historical method for reading medieval mixed-content manuscripts as complex literary artifacts.
 Relying upon material evidence for how scribes collected, distributed, and arranged texts in physical form, I ask how individual manuscripts themselves preserve and generate knowledge about literature.
 Throughout this study in method, I discuss one manuscript at length: Oxford, Bodleian Library MS Bodley 851.
 Bodley 851 is a positively zany composite textual object that lets me talk about two infamous, uproarious, inscrutable texts at the same time – Walter Map’s De nugis curialium and William Langland’s Piers Plowman (in its infamous “Z-text” redaction).
 The recovery of dispersed scribal labor within Bodley 851 informs my analysis of the texts still preserved within its bindings.

 Thank you for stopping by this website of mine.
 As improvements are necessary, improvements will be made.
 Until then, know that it’s comforting, to me, to know I exist – and now you know too!
 The world is full of wonders.